artcore-c/Cerebrum/README.md

 ## Architecture

 Cerebrum was designed to run alongside [uConsole _cyberdeck_ router](https://github.com/artcore-c/uConsole-cyberdeck-router-with-WireGuard-VPN), running on a single Raspberry Pi CM4 handling both VPN routing and AI orchestration simultaneously.
-> Note: Cerebrum does not require _Cyberdeck_ Router for the uConsole and can be run standalone on any compatible Edge device.
+> Note: Cerebrum does not require _Cyberdeck_ Router for the uConsole and can be run standalone on any compatible edge device.
 ```
 ┌─────────────────────────────────────────────────────────┐
 │  Raspberry Pi CM4 (Orchestrator + VPN Router)           │